 How is asthma treated?

-While asthma cannot be cured, the correct use of medication combined with other self-care measures means that symptoms can be well controlled in most people.
+While asthma cannot be cured, the correct use of medicine combined with other self-care measures means that symptoms can be well controlled in most people.

-People with asthma are at increased risk of complications from the flu, even if their symptoms are mild or well-controlled by medication.
+People with asthma are at increased risk of complications from the flu, even if their symptoms are mild or well-controlled by medicine.
 Complications include pneumonia (lung infection), heart failure and worsening asthma symptoms.
-The flu is also associated with increased risk of hospitalization for people with asthma.
+The flu is also associated with increased risk of hospitalisation for people with asthma.

 Ask your doctor about getting the flu vaccination to reduce your risk of flu.

-The flu vaccine is usually free for people with asthma, if they are on regular preventative therapy.
+The flu vaccine is usually free for people with asthma, if you are on regular preventative therapy.

-It is best to get vaccinated before the start of the winter season, before influenza enters the community.
+It is best to get vaccinated before the start of the winter season, before the flu enters the community.

-It’s important to get the flu jab every year because each year the flu vaccine is developed to match the different strains of flu virus you are likely to encounter.
+It’s important to get the flu jab every year because each year the flu vaccine is developed to match the different strains of flu virus you are likely to come across.

 Keep an eye on your symptoms.
-If you are getting wheezy more than two times a week, it may mean your asthma is not well controlled.
+If you are getting wheezy more than 2 times a week, it may mean your asthma is not well controlled.
 See your doctor for a check-up.

-If you have symptoms of hay fever (allergic rhinitis), such as nasal congestion, runny nose, sneezing, itchy eyes, talk to your doctor about medication to treat these symptoms, such as antihistamines or nasal steroid sprays.
+If you have symptoms of hay fever (allergic rhinitis), such as nasal congestion, runny nose, sneezing and itchy eyes, talk to your doctor about medicine to treat these symptoms, such as antihistamines or nasal steroid sprays.
 Treating hay fever can improve your asthma symptoms.